biclever/biclever.github.io/_products/unx-documenter.md

 - Command line interface for seamless automation.
 - Export to CSV for working with complex universes.
 - Compare and find differences between universes across various environments.

+You will receive the license key within 24 hours after purchase.
+The license is personal and should not be shared.
+It is not bound to a specific machine, and activation does not require internet access.
+Please place the file in the folder containing unxdoc.bat.

 **Support:**
 - [support@biclever.com](mailto:support@biclever.com)